watson28/recursive-computation/README.md

 ### Factorial function

-It uses the standard recursive defition of the factorial function.
+It uses the standard recursive definition of the factorial function.

 n! = n*(n-1)!

-However it relies on the cached result of the previous operations to reduce the number of multiplications to perform.
-It achieve this by keeping a sorted set of previous cached factorials and then finding the max cached factorial that is lower than n (n's floor).
+However, it relies on the cached result of the previous operations to reduce the number of multiplications to perform.
+It achieves this by keeping a sorted set of previously cached factorials and then finding the max cached factorial that is lower than n (n's floor).
 Thus:

 ```